 It has been commented on that the NEC documentation contract data is the flimsy part.
 This is because it was left to the parties to complete the pertinent sections unlike the rest of the NEC documentation.

 While Z clauses can be added by parties, one does see contract data with attached works information (scope in NEC4) that contains minimal information and lots of blanks.

 Assumption is made that many of the core clauses in NEC contracts have been dealt with the relevant matters in the contract data.
 This is frequently the case when referring to the scope; but if the scope does not deal with such matters, it will become exceedingly difficult to operate the contract as intended.

-Examples of contractual matters overlooked when writing the scope of NEC works contracts
+Examples of contractual matters overlooked when writing the scope of NEC works contracts in NEC documentation

 - Does the scope state whether the working areas are to be shared with other parties (clause 25.1)?